 The samples which compose this piano have an open, airy, even friendly tone.
 Two different mics are offered, but the controls don't seem to work.
 The sound is o.k. without making any changes, though.
 What really holds this instrument back is the volume of the loudest dynamic layer.
 It's so much louder than the other layers that when you trigger it, the volume jumps significantly.
 It sort of upsets the flow of your playing when you accidentally trigger that layer.
 It's cool that an untuned version is offered, along with two different temperaments.
 When allowing samples to play to their ends, one hears a very abrupt cut off.
 The sustain is also somewhat unnatural, as though there's some kind of compression that's been applied to the samples.
 This is a valiant first attempt at sampling a piano, which is undoubtedly one of the trickiest instruments to sample.
 It's wonderful that the samplist chose to share with our community!

 Needs some work!

-This is piano has a nice sound, but it really needs some work to be done.
-The dynamic layers don't work well together because the volume just steps up instantly instead of smoothly for the inbetween velocities.
+This is piano has a nice sound, but it would really shine with some extra work.
+The dynamic layers sound a little weird because the volume just steps up instantly instead of smoothly for the inbetween velocities.
 The mic knobs along with the release trigger knob do not seem to work for me, and I also have to add that the background needs to be darkened since the knobs being white makes them sit very weirdly on it.
 I like the extra tuning options though, and the reverb is cool.